 Why would you need Income Protection insurance?

-Some income protection plans also come with additional benefits that may be useful to you day by day.
-For example, at Shepherds Friendly, members who hold an Income Protection Insurance plan with us get access to our Enhanced Benefits.
+Some income protection plans also come with extra benefits.
+For example, Shepherds Friendly members with Income Protection get Enhanced Benefits.
 This includes 24/7 access to Nuffield Health’s GP service and discounted gym memberships.

-You may not need income protection if any of the following apply:
+YYou may not need income protection if you:

-- You have income protection included as a work perk
+- Have income protection as a work benefit.

-- You have financial support from people close to you, such as a partner
+- Get financial support from a partner or family.

 What illness does Critical Illness insurance cover?

-Critical illness covers a range of conditions – these are usually long-term, serious conditions that are life-altering.
-The full list of illnesses or conditions that are covered by a policy depends on the insurer, but some examples may include:
+Critical illness covers a range of serious, long-term conditions.
+The full list depends on the insurer, but some examples may include:

 - Blindness